swyannnn/CW2024/README.md

     Static backgrounds
     </td>
     <td>
-    - Static backgrounds can make the game feel monotonous and less immersive. <br>
+    <li>Static backgrounds can make the game feel monotonous and less immersive. </li>
-    - Improving visual appeal and immersion is necessary to keep players engaged and provides a more lively gaming environment.
+    <li>Improving visual appeal and immersion is necessary to keep players engaged and provides a more lively gaming environment.</li>
     </td>
     <td>
     A visually appealing scrolling background has been implemented.